Zelo: Career beginnings and B.A.P

 Zelo first collaborated with Bang Yong-guk in the sub-unit Bang&Zelo.
 The pair released "Never Give Up" on December 2, 2011.
 Zelo was revealed as a member of idol sextet B.A.P on January 17, 2012, where he served as the rapper.
 The group debuted nine days later with its single album Warrior.
 In November 2014, the group filed a lawsuit against its agency.
 The members sought to nullify its contract with the company citing "unfair conditions and profit distribution".
 In August of the following year, the two parties ultimately settled and B.A.P resumed its activities under TS Entertainment.
 Following the expiration of his contract with TS Entertainment on December 2, 2018, Zelo decided not to renew with the company.
 He officially departed from the group on December 24, after finishing the European leg of B.A.P's 2018 tour.
 The remaining four members left the agency in February 2019, leading the dissolution of B.A.P.

 Soloist career

 Zelo signed an exclusive contract with A Entertainment on January 11, 2019.
 He held a fan meeting in Japan two months later and began working on a solo record under the company.
 He released his debut mini-album Distance and its lead single "Questions" on June 21.
 On August 21, Zelo sent A Entertainment a contract termination letter citing unpaid wages, but the agency did not agree to the termination.
 In a lawsuit, the Seoul Central District Court ruled in favor of the plaintiff and certified the contract annulment one year later.

 Zelo released the collaborative single "Shower" with rappers Lil Oppa and Jvde on January 5, 2020.
 He released his second mini-album Day2Day and its lead single "She and Malibu" on April 18.

 In August 2022, Zelo signed with Uzurocks.

+He enlisted for his mandatory military service on 12 December 2023 and was discharged on 11 June 2025.